Mayor Richard C. Irvin

 In just the first term of Irvin’s mayoral administration, Aurora has seen unprecedented generational progress in public safety, technology, education, community engagement, small business growth, and economic development, including the rebirth of iconic buildings – which were vacant for decades – such as the Terminal, Hobbs, and Keystone buildings in downtown Aurora and this former Copley Hospital on Aurora’s eastside.

-In 2019, Mayor Irvin was named the National Small Business Advocate of the Year by the United States Conference of Mayors and has earned such other first-term distinctions as induction into the Northern Illinois University Law School and Robert Morris University Alumni Halls of Fame; an honorary Doctorate of Humane Letters from Aurora University; the Outstanding Service Award from the Illinois Black Chamber of Commerce; the Award of Recognition from the Philhellenes Society and the National Thurgood Legacy Award from the US Minority Contractors Association.
+Mayor Irvin was named the National Small Business Advocate of the Year by the United States Conference of Mayors and has earned such other distinctions as: induction into the Northern Illinois University Law School and Robert Morris University Alumni Halls of Fame; receiving an honorary Doctorate of Humane Letters from Aurora University; earning the Outstanding Service Award from the Illinois Black Chamber of Commerce; receiving the Award of Recognition from the Philhellenes Society; receiving the National Thurgood Legacy Award from the US Minority Contractors Association; and being named the Chief Commissioner of the State of Illinois' Commission on the Social Status of Black Males.

 Mayor Richard C. Irvin is an indefatigable public servant who leads with passion, persistence, and personal responsibility.